saursin/riscv-atom/docs/pages/getting-started/examples.rst

   $ make target=atombones ex=hello-asm

-The above command should generate a `hello.elf` file in the `hello-asm directory`.
+The above command should generate a `hello.elf` file in the `hello-asm` directory.
 Now fire up atomsim and provide the generated elf file as argument.

 ::